shagun25bai10074-oss/vityarthi-project-credit-card-fraud-detection/README.md

 ## Introduction

 This project is a simple and straightforward Python tool for credit card fraud detection based on a set of rules.
-It demonstrates how a system can be designed to check and flag potential fraud based on logical indicators.
-It is a learning tool and demonstrates the basics of how a fraud detection system works.
+It demonstrates how a system can be designed easily to check and flag potential fraud based on logical indicators.
+It is a learning tool which can demonstrates the basics of how a fraud detection system works and to solve real life problem.

 ## What this project does